 Today, however, it’s a different story: a shift toward more elegant wine styles in the New World, combined with critics’ praise, has created a global audience hungry for the latest releases from California, Chile and Argentina.

-Follow the September Series of releases from La Place here, or browse all Bordeaux
+Find out more about the 2021 September releases via La Place or browse all Bordeaux